Warsaw Conference of 1850: Background

-The Warsaw Conference
+Warsaw Conference

-At the conference, Prussia was aware that Russia would likely support Austria due to the latter's more conservative nature, as well as recently sharing an alliance to crush the revolutions of 1848.
+At the conference, Prussia was aware that Russia would likely support Austria, which had a more conservative nature and had recently allied with Russia to crush the Revolutions of 1848.
 Unable to resist the combined might of Austria and Russia, Prussia stepped down and allowed the intervention of the Diet in those states that recognised it.
 Subsequently, the Russian Tsar gave only his "moral" support to Austria.

-The very next day a combined force of 12,000 Austrian and Bavarian soldiers entered the electorate at Hanau, accompanied by a Federal Commissary, the Count of Rechberg.
-The electorate was declared under martial law, the citizens called upon to deliver up their arms, and a harsh proclamation issued by Count Rechberg, in the name of the Diet, accompanied by another from the elector to his "faithful and loyal subjects", calling upon them to submit to Federal forces.
-Control of the Electorate of Hesse was quickly restored, with war between Austria and Prussia being successfully averted.
+The very next day, a combined force of 12,000 Austrian and Bavarian soldiers entered the electorate at Hanau, accompanied by a Federal Commissary, the Count of Rechberg.
+The electorate was declared under martial law, the citizens called upon to deliver up their arms; and a harsh proclamation issued by Count Rechberg, in the name of the Diet, accompanied by another from the elector to his "faithful and loyal subjects", called upon them to submit to Federal forces.
+Control of the Electorate of Hesse was quickly restored, and war between Austria and Prussia was successfully averted.